Responsible Innovation: Opportunities and Strategies

 What Does a Responsible Innovation Framework Look Like?

 When delving into the subject of responsible innovation, you’re likely to find lots of insight and maybe a few general guidelines.
 A certain level of ambiguity is required to apply its principles across a diverse range of industries.
-To maintain this broad applicability while also providing concreteness, let’s break responsible innovation planning into four phases.
+To maintain this broad applicability while also providing concreteness, let’s break down responsible innovation further.

 At this stage of a responsible innovation plan, your focus should be on anticipation.
 A good innovation strategy assesses the following factors: